Timelines of human development : Stages of the evolution of man

 In conclusion Ultimately, the unique combination of advanced cognitive abilities, culture, self-awareness, language, and complex social structures distinguishes humans from other animals.
 However, these distinctions exist on a spectrum, and the degree to which each trait is expressed can vary among individuals and species.

-FAQ: Timelines and the Evolution of Man
+FAQs: Timelines and the Evolution of Man

 1. What are the major timelines in the evolution of man?